-The Research Impact on Practice Award recognizes contemporary, peer-reviewed research that has important implications for practice.
+The Research Impact on Practice Award recognized contemporary, peer-reviewed research that has important implications for practice.

-Research can make a difference in the world.
-The Network for Business Sustainability recognizes such research with the annual Research Impact on Practice Award, co-sponsored with the Academy of Management’s Organizations and the Natural Environment (ONE) Division.
-Award funds are provided by the Beryl M. Ivey Fund for Corporate Social Responsibility.
+From 2012-2022, NBS co-sponsored the Research Impact on Practice Award.
+The award recognized research that can make a difference in the world, on any social or environmental issue.
+The award was co-sponsored with the Academy of Management’s ONE Division and award funds were provided by the Beryl M. Ivey Fund for Corporate Social Responsibility.

 Winner: Meital Rosenberg, Daniel Erian Armanios, Michaël Aklin & Paulina Jaramillo

 The Sustainable Development Goals represent the world’s priorities for sustainable development.
 But as we pursue technically-oriented goals, like energy access (SDG7), we need to explicitly consider gender equality (SDG5) – or women may be left behind.